 Mnimata

-Just before the beach of Skinos, among the pine trees you will find the beach of Mnimata.
-It is very close to Vathi, about 10 minutes by car, and for this reason it attracts a lot of people.
-Like in Skinos, the road is narrow but paved and you can park on the sides of the road.
+Just before the beach of Skinos, among the pine trees, you will find the beach of Mnimata.
+It is very close to Vathi, about 10 minutes by car, and for this reason, it attracts a lot of people.
+As in Skinos, the road is narrow but paved, and you can park on the sides.

-Mnimata beach is completely unorganized and we recommend that you stock up with the right equipment to enjoy it.
+Mnimata Beach is completely unorganized, and we recommend that you stock up on the right equipment to enjoy it.
 The waters are clear and shallow with white pebbles, ideal for families with young children.
-The trees and vegetation around the beach are so dense that in many places they reach the sea, offering shade and coolness until midday when the sun returns.
-The waters are sheltered and turquoise as they mirror the verdant hillside.
+The trees and vegetation around the beach are so dense that, in many places, they reach the sea, offering shade and coolness until midday, when the sun returns.
+The waters are sheltered and turquoise, mirroring the verdant hillside.
 About The name of the beach comes from the abbreviation of the word messages.
-It is said that in earlier times it was the location used to send and receive messages.
-The location of the beach was favourable for this purpose, as it is the closest beach to Vathi that ‘faces’ the sea.
+It is said that in earlier times, it was the location used to send and receive messages.
+The beach’s location was favorable for this purpose, as it is the closest beach to Vathi that faces the sea.

 Sarakiniko

-Both beaches are unorganized, with relatively little parking space so we recommend stocking up on the essentials.
+Both beaches are unorganized and have relatively little parking, so we recommend stocking up on essentials.
 However, just before the beach you will find the very nice beach bar Leas, where you can have your coffee and refreshment and enjoy their snacks.

 sarakiniko